What we do

 Whether you have low vision, cataract, glaucoma, Macular Degeneration, Diabetic Retinopathy, Retinitis Pigmentosa, or any other eye condition, we will work with you to identify your needs and develop an individual support plan to help you meet your goals.

-Our highly trained Orientation and Mobility (O&M) specialists provide free services on a one-to-one basis in a person’s home, school, workplace or local area.
+Our highly trained Orientation and Mobility (O&M) specialists provide services at no cost to clients on a one-to-one basis in a person’s home, school, workplace or local area.
 This means that training can be provided when and where it is needed.

 We also understand that people who require our services often have busy lives which can make accessing supports difficult.
 At Guide Dogs NSW/ACT, we work hard to fit in with the person’s schedule - not the other way around.
 Supports can be delivered on weekends and after hours if it is the most suitable option for the person.